 Of course such travel is only for the wealthy, migrants or those making big trips to see relatives.
 Better off people may also go on holiday to the continent by boat trains to Dover or Folkestone, which operate out of Victoria and use the line from Tonbridge to Ashford.
 There are up to 30 boat trains a day on this route in the summer, which is why stations like Headcorn have extra tracks running down their centre.
 You can connect at Calais or Ostend to long distance sleeper trains that go all over Europe.
 But "the majority of Britons have of course always taken their holidays at home", cheap flights and package holidays still being a thing of the future.

-Once on the train your chance of finding a refreshment car is quite good, at least on mainline trains: not a "shop" selling snacks, but a proper buffet cooking fresh bacon sandwiches and even meals.
-There are no trolleys coming through the train but if you are lucky one of the buffet staff may come past with a pot of coffee.
+Once on the train your chance of finding a refreshment car is quite good, at least on main line trains: not a "shop" selling snacks, but a proper buffet cooking fresh bacon sandwiches and even meals.
+As on the station, you consume what you buy in the buffet car: there are no disposable cups to take back to your seat.
+There are no trolleys coming through the train either, but if you are lucky one of the buffet staff may come past with a pot of coffee.

-There are no ticket machines (apart from very basic ones on busy Underground stations), so you have to queue at the ticket window.
-At Waterloo be sure to pick the right one, as mainline and local tickets are sold from two different ticket offices.
+There are no ticket machines (apart from very basic ones on busy Underground stations), so you will have to queue at the ticket window.
+At Waterloo be sure to pick the right one, as main line and local tickets are sold from two different ticket offices.
 Victoria also has separate ticket offices (and buffets) for the Brighton and Kent sides of the station.
-Wherever you are, there is no single queuing system, so choose carefully which of the several ticket windows that are available to queue at: don't get stuck behind a passenger whose transaction will take a long time.
+Wherever you are, there is no single queuing system, so choose carefully which of the several ticket windows to queue at: don't get stuck behind a passenger whose transaction will take a long time.

 On the bright side, no one will be paying by card: it is strictly cash only (pre-decimal currency, so shillings and half crowns, sixpences and threepenny bits).
 Fares are refreshingly cheap, which is just as well as Network Card discounts won't come in until 1986.

-If you want train information, consult the big mechanically operated departure board or the printed timetables on the wall.
+If you want train information and your departure is not imminent, look for the printed timetables on the wall.
 If there is a printed pocket timetable for the route you plan to travel on, you would be advised to pick one up so you have information for the return journey.
-There is a telephone train information service and it even has automatic queuing system if all the operators are busy.
-But each terminus has its own number and can only give you information on its own particular services.
-If you are stuck, the guy in the enquiry office at medium to large-sized stations will probably be able to recite the entire British Railways timetable by heart, however.
+There is a telephone train information service and it even has automatic queuing system if all the operators are busy, but each terminus has its own number and can only give you information on its own particular services.
+If you are stuck, there will be a enquiry office at all medium to large-sized stations - an enormous one at major termini like Waterloo - whose employees will probably be able to recite the entire British Railways timetable by heart.